awhipp/slack-status-vscode-extension/README.md

   * Lines per document
   * Characters per document
   * TODO: Time based threshold (ie: last 24 hours)
+  * TODO: Pull from VSCode configuration

-* Slack Integration (TODO)
+* Slack Integration
-  * TODO: Seamlessly integrates with your Slack workspace.
+  * Seamlessly integrates with your Slack workspace.
 It allows you to configure the Slack channel or user where you want to share your coding progress.
-  * TODO: Set a threshold for when to send a slack message (ie: every N minutes)
+  * Set a threshold for when to send a slack message (ie: every N minutes)
+    * (TODO) Add a configurable property for this

 * Privacy and Security
   * It does not access or store your code or any sensitive information.
 The extension focuses solely on tracking coding activity to generate meaningful updates.